kammous/k8s-training-doc/content/01-Introduction/_index.md

 # Introduction

-In this chapter we will discuss about the basic building blocks of containers with few demos and architecture of kubernetes
+In this session , we will discuss about the building blocks of container technology